Juanita Brooks: Academia and family life

 After her bachelors degree, she settled in St. George, Utah, and became an instructor of English and Dean of Women from 1925–1933 at the LDS-backed Dixie Junior College.
 While on a sabbatical from Dixie College from 1928–1929, she obtained a master's degree from Columbia University.

-In 1933, the state of Utah discontinued funding for parochial Mormon secondary education.
+In 1933, the state of Utah discontinued funding for parochial Mormon post-secondary education.
 She resigned from the college after the program was cut and, in the same year, married a widower named Will Brooks.
 She became stepmother to his four sons, Walter, Bob, Grant, and Clair.
 Within five years the couple added a daughter, Willa Nita, and three sons to their family.
 Juanita Brooks had affectionate relationships with all of her children, including her step-sons, describing her family as "compound-complex".
 She would sometimes complain that she lacked time to write because of her family, but she also stated that her loved ones were essential to her happiness.
 Her children spoke highly of their mother at her funeral, telling stories of her nurturing character.

 Her calling as a historian and writer was frequently at odds with her position as a believing Mormon woman.
-As a woman, she was expected to, and indeed, desired to devote her life to homemaking and motherhood.
+As a woman, she was expected to and, indeed, desired to devote her life to homemaking and motherhood.
 Her passion for research and writing was very unorthodox for her situation.
 As she wrote in an article for the Mormon studies journal, Dialogue, in regards to her writing, she "did not talk about it and did not work on it while they were around".
 She then described how she would always keep a basket of ironing work nearby, so that if a neighbor dropped by, she could cover her typewriter and appear to be doing housework.